-The topic of dietary fiber has been on my mind to write about for a while now as I’ve continued to notice a number of people I talk to that are scared to include fiber in their diet.
+The topic of dietary fiber has been on my mind to write about for a while now as I’ve continued to notice a number of people I talk to with inflammatory bowel disease (IBD) that are scared to include fiber in their diet.

 This fear isn’t unfounded either, sometimes living with IBD can make all sorts of traditionally healthy foods feel painful.

 However, as I’ve described in previous blogs breaking down the different types of remission, just because something triggers symptoms does not mean it’s triggering inflammation.

 The opposite could also be true!

 Just because something isn’t painful, doesn’t mean it isn’t contributing to inflammation in the long term.